JackieHow/huawei_cloud_store_gateway_sdk/README.md

 }
 app_key = 'your_app_key'
 app_secret = 'your_app_secret'
+body = ''

-result = HuaweiCloudStoreGatewaySdk.sign_request("POST", url, headers, "")
+result = HuaweiCloudStoreGatewaySdk.sign_request("POST", url, headers, body)
 puts result[:headers]["Authorization"]

 This will output the Authorization header with the correct signature.